fernandobrito/travel_log/README.md

 ## Testing

 The sample project under `test/sample_project` uses pictures from https://picsum.photos/ (generated using https://picsum.photos/1024/576).
-The tracks are real tracks from one my the author's trips.
+The tracks are real tracks from one my trips.

 Fake EXIF coordinates were added to the images using https://www.geoimgr.com/.